Jana Gana Mana (2022 film): Home media

 The digital streaming rights of the film were bought by Netflix and streaming started from 2 June 2022.
+The satellite rights of the film were sold to Surya TV.

 Reception

 Critical response

 Jana Gana Mana received positive reviews from critics and audience alike.
 Deepa Soman of The Times of India gave the film 3.5 out of 5 writing "Those who love a good political crime thriller inspired from real-life incidents can feast on Jana Gana Mana, that teaches you to think, question, challenge and more as a common man who consumes news at its face value."
 Pinkvilla gave 3.5/5 and wrote, An engaging Social drama about social conscience and asking the right questions.
 The Indian Express wrote "Prithviraj steals the show in this preachy and patronising political thriller".
 The New Indian express wrote "Prithviraj-starrer is an epic, high-impact political thriller".
 Ancy K Sunny of The Week rated 3.5 out of 5 and wrote "Suraj Venjaramoodu steals the show in a thought-provoking political thriller".
-Sreeju Sudhakaran of LatestLY gave the film a rating of 3/5 and wrote "Prithviraj Sukumaran, Suraj Venjaramoodu's Film Makes All The Right Noises in a Wobbly, Cramped Screenplay".

-The film is loosely based on several real-life incidents of extrajudicial killings in India, including the 2016 suicide of Rohith Vemula, 2018 murder of a tribal man in Kerala, the 2019 Hyderabad gang rape case and the 2019 suicide of Fathima Latheef.
+The film is loosely based on several real-life incidents in India, including the 2016 suicide of Rohith Vemula, 2018 murder of a tribal man in Kerala, the 2019 Hyderabad gang rape case and the 2019 suicide of Fathima Latheef.